Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 I could only hope to achieve something as good as this, not wanting to set my sights too high, this is purely for a reference of what is possible.

 ---
 *DeathSprint 66*(Sumo Digital (Newcastle), 2023) is a fast-paced PvP racing game in the “runner” genre.
-The players race around tracks on foot which have difficult reversals and deadly traps littering them.
+The players race around tracks on foot which have difficult traversals and deadly traps littering them.
 The player gains power ups and can use them to benefit themselves or to attack the other runners depending on the type of power up.
-This is a slick third person game, vary enjoyable.
+This is a slick third person game, very enjoyable.

 - Wall running mechanic which appears to be active until the wall runs out
 - You gain speed the longer you stay out of trouble but there is a limit to the speed